TylerTemp/SaintsField/README.md

 *   `X` is default, which uses function parameter's default value.
 In this example, `int i = -1`, so use `-1`

 > [!WARNING]
-> ATM it will not check if the parameter type can accpet the coresponding value type.
+> ATM it will not check if the parameter type can accept the corresponding value type.
 Please check it by yourself carefully.

 **Runtime**